 May be seen after surgery for shoulder dislocation, due to glenoid rim lesions.
 Over time, microtrauma can lead to instability of the glenohumeral joint.
 This type is common in people/athletes who perform repetitive overhead movements.

 Your Physiotherapist at Pure or your GP will be able to tell you if your shoulder joint is unstable by doing some simple clinical tests and taking accurate history of symptoms from you.
-However, sometimes an X-ray will be done and very occasionally an MRI scan will be ordered, to see if there is any damage to the rim of cartilage and/or bone.
+However, in some instances as aforementioned, an X-ray will be done and very occasionally an MRI scan will be ordered, to see if there is any damage to the rim of cartilage and/or bone.
 With a definitive diagnosis in place, an effective, personalised treatment plan can be formed based on your individual goals.
 We provide regular re-assessment to measure progress and ensure that your treatment remains optimal throughout and beyond your recovery.

 It is also important that you have some education on condition which your Physiotherapist will provide.
 They will discuss activities or movements that should be avoided or carried out with caution.
 We provide ongoing support and advice so that you feel confident and well equipped in managing independently and helping to prevent further complications going forward.